LawFind a programme

 Mr Andrew Charlesworth LLB(Warw), (Reader in IT and Law), E-commerce law; information technology law; intellectual property law; privacy law.

-Dr Jennifer Collins BA(Oxon), BCL(Oxon), DPhil(Oxon), (Lecturer in Law), Criminal law criminal law theory criminal justice European human rights law
+Dr Jennifer Collins BA(Oxon), BCL(Oxon), DPhil(Oxon), (Lecturer in Law), Crime and Criminal Justice

 Professor Joanne Conaghan BA Hons(Oxon), BCL(Oxon), (Professor of Law), Feminism and gender, including legal aspects of violence against women; jurisprudence and legal theory; labour law; tort.